Contact Nutrition Services & Diabetes

 - Changing Behavior

-DSME includes an initial evaluation and five 1-hour sessions, either individual consultations or in a class setting, with additional follow-up classes.
+DSME includes an initial evaluation and four 2-hour sessions, either individual consultations or in a class setting, with additional follow-up classes.